lo-maxwell/react-virtual-garden/blog.md

   * Refactored tradeWindowItem for code reuse
   * Added new text colors for inventory items

+## Day 16

+### Adding History to User Page

+  * Actionhistory, Itemhistory
+  * IconSelector only displays icons for items that you have harvested before

 TODO:

 Change mouseover color for inventoryItems